 Peter is a graduate of Georgia State University with a degree in Economics.

-David was the Executive Director of Social Housing, Inc, a Georgia nonprofit organization recognized by the IRS as a 501(c)(3) organization under the Code with the charitable purpose of owning and operating affordable multifamily housing. and asset managed a portfolio of 14 affordable multifamily properties for both Social Housing as well as Affordable Housing America, Inc. (“AHA”), another Georgia based non-profit affordable housing owner and developer.
+David is the Executive Director of Social Housing, Inc, a Georgia nonprofit organization recognized by the IRS as a 501(c)(3) organization under the Code with the charitable purpose of owning and operating affordable multifamily housing. and asset managed a portfolio of 14 affordable multifamily properties for both Social Housing as well as Affordable Housing America, Inc. (“AHA”), another Georgia based non-profit affordable housing owner and developer.
 Since 2009, AHA and Social Housing have acquired and ultimately disposed of 16 multifamily properties containing approximately 900 units.
 These properties were financed with combinations of low income housing tax credits, HUD/USDA debt, tax-exempt bonds, and soft money or grants.
 As Chairman and Executive Director of the Sole Member, Mr. Wasserman oversees the day to day operations of the Sole Member and acts as a point of contact to the wide net of industry players who participate in the Sole Member’s operational activity.
-Mr. Wasserman is a graduate of
+Mr. Wasserman is a graduate of Hunter College.